 There are various indices/indicators in order to understand the situation in the markets, to see in which direction the investor psychology moves and in what situations this psychology begins to deteriorate.
-The Fear & Greed index is one of the most important of these.
+Bitcoin fear and greed index is one of the most important of these.
 Fear & Greed, namely Fear and Greed, is an index that measures these two emotions that have the most impact on investment decisions.

 Extreme fear can be a sign that